 - Permitted Uses in Zoning Districts (PDF)

 General, HVAC (heating, venting, and air conditioning), plumbing, electrical, and fire sprinkler contractors may be required to have a state of Wisconsin registration/residential/license (Building Permit General Information).
-Information regarding requirements is available by contacting the Department of Safety and Professional Services (DSPS) at 608-266-2112 or by email, and other state code information and licensing is available at WI DSPS website.
-To check the status of a license you can go to the WI license search.
+Information regarding requirements is available by contacting the Department of Safety and Professional Services (DSPS) at 608-266-2112 or email.
+Other state code information and licensing are available at the WI DSPS website.
+To check the status of a license, you can go to the WI license search.